fsislaben/stats_crash_course/pages/mcnemar.md

 What this basically means is that you are finding a change in proportion between paired data.
 The McNemar test can also be considered the nonparametric equivalent to the paired T-test.

+The ***null hypothesis*** of a McNemar test is that the proportion between the two groups are the same.

+The ***alternative hypothesis*** of a McNemar test is that the proportion between two groups are different.

 An example of when to use the McNemar test is presented below:

 Say you wanted to determine if a particular drug helps reduce the amount of joint pain experienced by an arthritic individual.